Pyranometer for measuring total solar radiation

 Pyranometer are special tools that measure total solar radiation, or solar irradiance, hitting a surface.
 These devices track the sunlight that reaches a specific place on Earth.
 They are important for weather studies, climate research, solar energy, and farming.

 A pyranometer usually has a class a thermopile pyranometers or a photovoltaic detector.
-It converts solar radiation into electrical signals.
+It changes global solar radiation into electrical signals.
 People can measure and record these signals.
 Here is a simple summary of how it works:

 Detection: